Talk to a lawyer

 Penalties and Consequences under Section 138

-The payee has one month from the end of the 15-day period specified in the demand notice to file a complaint against the drawer in a magistrate's court if all of the previously listed requirements are satisfied.
-If found guilty under Section 138, the drawer may face the following penalties:
+If all the legal requirements are met, the payee has one month from the expiry of the 15-day period given in the demand notice to file a complaint against the drawer before a Magistrate’s Court.

-• Imprisonment: For a term which may extend to two years, or
+• Imprisonment: Up to two years, or

 • Both: Imprisonment and fine.